 Introduction to basic camera skills as they are used in the understanding and control of light and the production of images.
 Course covers basic darkroom processes to produce artistic monochromatic images.
 Student must have a 35 mm camera with manual adjustments.

-ART302 Photography in Natural Light (3)
+ART302 Black and White Photography II (3)